Evidence and quantification of memory effects in competitive first passage events: Results

 Next, we investigated the first passage properties of a trajectory $x(t)$ starting at $x(t_0)=x_0$: we measured the variable $\eta$ defined as $\eta=1$ if a fictitious target at position $L$ is hit before the position $0$.
 To obtain enough statistics, we considered that $x(t_0)$ and $x(t_1)$ could be used as independent starting positions if the time elapsed between $t_1$ and $t_2$ is larger than $2\tau_0$ (or $2$s in water).
 Then, $\pi_2(x_0,L)$ was calculated as an ensemble average $\langle \eta\rangle$ over different starting positions on each trajectory for various bead trajectories.
 In our experiments, we made sure that the frame rate is large enough to consider that the typical distances traveled during each time step $dt$ is much smaller than $L$.
 The results for $\pi_2$ are displayed on Fig.~\ref{FigExp}(b-d).
-It is clear that for strongly viscoelastic solutions, for which $\alpha$ is the lowest, the curve $\pi_2(x_0)$ is very different from a straight line (which is the result for Markovian diffusion, see Fig.~\ref{FigExp}(a)), indicating that the probability to hit the closest target is increased by memory effects.
+It is clear that for strongly viscoelastic solutions, for which $\alpha$ is the lowest, the curve $\pi_2(x_0)$ is very different from a straight line (which is the result for Markovian diffusion, see Fig.~\ref{FigExp}\textbf{A}), indicating that the probability to hit the closest target is increased by memory effects.
 This comes from the fact that, in polymer fluids, the motion of a tracer bead induces a delayed response of the surrounding polymer network, tending to bring it back to previously occupied positions, inducing a ``denser'' exploration of space and a larger probability to hit the closest targets.
-Furthermore, the experimental values of $\pi_2$ are in good agreement with our theoretical predictions, for all parameters.
+Furthermore, {for all parameters}, the experimental values of $\pi_2$ are in good agreement with our theoretical predictions {obtained by solving Eqs.~(\ref{SmartArg},\ref{SelfCons}) by using the previously fitted MSD (\ref{ShapeMSD})}.